I’ve been meaning to write this post for a couple of weeks now.

 yield x

-is implemented as a reserved word.
+In Python, for is implemented as a reserved word.
 That means that a

-programmer cannot name a function or variable for
+programmer cannot name a function or variable for.
+And although this is

-reasonable in the case of for
+reasonable in the case of for,

 there are actually 31 whole reserved keywords in Python 2 by my count!